University of Khartoum, Faculty of Dentistry, Sudan

 The management goal in TMJ ankylosis is removal of the ankylotic mass, restoring the form and function of the joint, mouth opening, relief of upper airway obstruction, and prevention of recurrence .

-A number of surgical approaches have been advised to restore normal joint functioning and prevent re-ankylosis.
+A number of surgical approaches have been devised to restore normal joint functioning and prevent re-ankylosis.
 Three basic techniques are used; gap arthroplast, interposition arthroplasty and joint reconstruction [10,11].

 Ethical approval was obtained from University of Khartoum Faculty of Dentistry, Ethical committee review board, and from research unit at Khartoum Teaching Dental Hospital to conduct this study.